nathanstruhs/goac/README.md

 Clone repo

-Optional: run `go install` from this directory's root to install cli program on your path.
-This will enable to you run `goac` from any directory with prepending with `go run`.
+Optional: run `go install` from your directory's root to install CLI program on your path.
+This will enable to you run `goac` from any directory without prepending with `go run`.

 ## Usage